 The Fifth Element (1997)

 Depending on who you ask, Luc Besson's space opera is either a high-concept masterpiece or unwatchable bilge (there's a reason Chris Tucker's radio DJ, Ruby Rhod, is regularly voted one of the most irritating characters ever committed to film).
-Whichever side you fall, you can't deny the film's ambition
+But whichever side of the critical fence you fall, you can't deny the film's ambition.

 The Man Who Fell to Earth (1976)